 Ways to Create a Cryptocurrency

-There are three primary ways to create a cryptocurrency, none of which is fast and easy.
+There are three primary ways to create a cryptocurrency, none of which is fast or easy.
 Here’s how each of them works:

 Create a New Blockchain

 Creating a new blockchain from scratch takes substantial coding skills and is, by far, the most difficult way to create a cryptocurrency.
-There are online courses that help walk you through the process, but they assume a certain level of pre-existing knowledge.
-Even then, you might not walk away with everything you need to go and create a new blockchain.
+There are online courses that help walk you through the process, but they assume a certain level of knowledge.
+Even with the necessary skills, you might not walk away from these tutorials with everything you need to create a new blockchain.

 Fork an Existing Blockchain